mscheetz/Binance.NetCore/README.md

 ```

 Non-secure endpoints:
-Get24HourStats() - Get 24hour stats for on or all trading pairs
+Get24HourStats() - Get 24hour stats for one or all trading pairs
 GetCryptos() - Get ticker for all pairs
 GetOrderBook() - Get current order book for a trading pair
 GetCandlestick() - Get charting candlesticks